HathorNetwork/hathor-wallet-mobile/README.md

 ## Run

+### iOS

+First start the Metro bundler:

+`npm start`

+Then build the app for iOS:

 `npm run ios` to open on iOS simulator, or `npm run ios -- --simulator "iPhone 11"`

 To list all available simulators, use `xcrun simctl list devices`.

+### Android

+First start the Metro bundler:

+`npm start`

+Then build the app for Android.
+Make sure you have a device ready, be it on Android Studio's Emulator or a real device.

+`npm run android`

+If you need to open the Dev Menu on Android Studio Emulator, use `Ctrl + M` or run `adb shell input keyevent 82` you a terminal.

 ### Run linter